 The questions fall under two categories:

-- Closed-Ended questions: A pre-defined set of question.
+- Closed-Ended Questions: A pre-defined set of questions.

-- Open-Ended questions: There is no a pre-defined expected answer, they are more of generic questions.
-It’s used to explore issues that’s not clear in a less structured way.
+- Open-Ended questions: There is no pre-defined expected answer, they are more generic questions.
+It’s used to explore issues that are not clear in a less structured way.